bespoke-silicon-group/bsg_replicant/libraries/platforms/bigblade-verilator/README.md

 - `profile/simsc`: core, cache, router, and memory profiler output
 - `debug/simsc`: FST waveform generation

-The execution model uses 16 Verilator worker threads by default.
-For a conservative first build, set `VERILATOR_THREADS=1` when invoking an application target, for example `gmake VERILATOR_THREADS=1 exec.log`.
-The thread count is fixed when the model is generated; run `gmake platform.link.clean` before rebuilding the same machine with a different value.
+The execution model defaults to one Verilator worker thread on macOS and 16 on other hosts.
+Override it when invoking an application target, for example `gmake VERILATOR_THREADS=4 exec.log`.
+Small models can run slower when host threading overhead exceeds the available parallel work, so benchmark before increasing the macOS default.

+The requested worker count is stored with the generated execution model.
+Changing `VERILATOR_THREADS` invalidates and rebuilds that model, preventing an existing model with a different thread count from being reused silently.

 Generated C++ is split at 10,000 statements by default to keep individual translation units tractable for Clang.
 Override `VERILATOR_OUTPUT_SPLIT` and